Maltodaxtrin/Portraits-for-Cowled-Menace/README.md

 ## Compatibility

 Should be compatible with everything.
+Works with v2.0.0 of Cowled Menace.

 ## Installation

-**Windows** </br> Cowled Menace is packaged and installed with WeiDU and is distributed as a self-extracting archive.
+**Windows** </br> Portraits for Cowled Menace is packaged and installed with WeiDU and is distributed as a self-extracting archive.
 To install, simply double-click the archive and follow the instructions on screen.

 Alternatively the files can be extracted from the archive using WinRAR.
-If properly extracted, you should have a "**cowledmenace**" folder and **setup-cowledmenace.exe** in your BG2 folder.
-To install, double-click **setup-cowledmenace.exe** and follow the instructions on screen.
+If properly extracted, you should have a "**PortraitsCM**" folder and **setup-PortraitsCM.exe** in your BG2 folder.
+To install, double-click **setup-PortraitsCM.exe** and follow the instructions on screen.

-Please run **setup-cowledmenace.exe** in your BG2 folder to reinstall, uninstall, or otherwise change components.
+Please run **setup-PortraitsCM.exe** in your BG2 folder to reinstall, uninstall, or otherwise change components.

 ## Components